sxcdennis/basic-shell-scripting/Functions.md

  a="global 1"
  b="global 2"
  echo
- echo "Before function is called: var1 is $b and var2 is $b" echo var_change echo echo "After function is called: var1 is $a1 and var2 is $b"
+ echo "Before function is called: var1 is $a and var2 is $b" echo var_change echo echo "After function is called: var1 is $a and var2 is $b"

 ```